 The final concentration will depend on how much herb you use in your tincture.

-You can either double your flower or half your alcohol volume here for a stronger tincture.
-Additionally, you can also simply cut the amount of sugar down in this recipe to 1 cup sugar, 1 cup tincture.
+Additionally, you can also simply cut the amount of sugar in this recipe to 1 cup sugar and 1 cup of tincture.

 The mixture will be wetter at first and may require more time to evaporate off all of the alcohol.